Flexible Spending Accounts

 - If you contribute to a Health Savings Account (HSA), you cannot contribute to a Health Care FSA.
 To learn more about Health Savings Accounts visit the Health Plans section of Access Tufts.

-- The IRS allows you to submit requests for reimbursement until April 30 for eligible FSA expenses that you incurred during the prior calendar year.
+- The IRS allows you to submit requests for reimbursement until April 30 for eligible FSA expenses that you incurred while enrolled during the prior calendar year.

 - Expenses incurred before your FSA participation commences or after you cease participation cannot be reimbursed.

-- If you leave the university or your benefits eligibility changes, you will have a 120-day run-out period following your benefits termination date to submit eligible FSA expenses incurred during the year of your participation in the plan.
+- If you leave the university or your benefits eligibility changes, you will have a 120-day run-out period following your benefits termination date to submit eligible FSA expenses incurred earlier in the plan year in which you were enrolled.

 For More Information